smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 <details>
  <summary><b>My display does not show notifications or apps as soon as I trigger them</b></summary>

- Make sure the MQTT prefix in Awtrix Light is exactly the same as the name of the device in Home Assistant.
+ Make sure the MQTT prefix in Awtrix 3 is exactly the same as the name of the device in Home Assistant.
 Don't use spaces in the name.
 </details>

 <details>